Master's Degree in Educational Psychology & Research at KU

 Benefits of the program include:

-- Program Reputation - KU’s Master's degree in Educational Psychology & Research is offered through the KU School of Education, which was recently ranked 8th in the nation according to U.S. News & World Report’s Best Public Education Schools.
+- Program Reputation - KU’s master's degree in educational psychology & research is offered through the KU School of Education, a top ranked school in the nation according to U.S. News & World Report’s Best Public Education Schools.

 - Focus on Diversity - A premier learning and research institution committed to full participation of previously excluded or neglected classes of people on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, ancestry, disability, and status as a veteran.
 Learn more about KU's Office of Diversity & Equity.

-- Available Funding - Most first-year students in the Master's degree in Educational Psychology & Research are offered a 20-hours-per-week Graduate Research Assistant (GRA) position with the Center for Educational Testing and Evaluation (CETE).
+- Available Funding - Most first-year students in the master's degree in educational psychology & research are offered a graduate research assistant (GRA) position with the Achievement and Assessment Institute (AAI).

 - Vibrant Campus Environment - In the heart of the United States, the city of Lawrence revolves around the University and its students.